JewishBanana/DeadlyDisasters/gitbook/developers/api/creating-disasters.md

 7. Broadcasts the disaster.
 8. Starts the disaster after the configured start delay.

+External custom disasters should usually override `getFrequency()` directly instead of relying on config-backed frequency values.

 ## Lifecycle

 A disaster normally follows this lifecycle:

-1. Constructor stores the initial location, player, level, world, and world config wrapper.
+1. Constructor stores the initial location, player, level, and world.
-2. `init()` reads config and prepares level scaled values.
+2. `init()` prepares level scaled values.
 3. `canStart()` validates start conditions and fires `DisasterStartEvent`.
 4. `broadcastDisaster()` sends messages, tips, and start sounds.
 5. `start()` begins the disaster and adds it to the active disaster list.